fiddlesizespace Printers Devil Gargoyle

 Turning the story into a song was a relatively painless process.

-Johnny Collins has been singing it for many years now and tells me it is well received - because it really is very very windy at the West Door of York Minster.
+The late Johnny Collins sang this song for many years and told me it was always well received - because it really is very very windy at the West Door of York Minster.